The pathway project has come to an end. Here we present our final intellectual outputs:

 Work package 1: Career pathways of the clinician-scientist

-The first work package contains the following outputs:
+The first work package contains these outputs:

 Career pathways of the clinician-scientist (IO 1)